RaphaelIT7/gmod-holylib/README.md

 Unpauses the given timer.
 Unlike systimer.Start this won't reset the time left until it executes again.

+## pas
+This module plans to add a few PAS related functions like `table pas.FindInPAS(Vector pos or Entity ent)`.
+If you got an Idea for a function to add, feel free to comment it into [its issue](https://github.com/RaphaelIT7/gmod-holylib/issues/1).

+### Functions

+#### (Planned) table pas.FindInPAS(Vector vec / Entity ent)
+Vector vec - The position to find all entities in.
+Entity ent - The Entity which should be used to find all entities.

+#### bool pas.TestPAS(Vector pas, Vector hearPos)
+Tests if the give hear position is inside the given pas.
+Returns `true` if it is.

+#### bool pas.CheckBoxInPAS(Vector mins, Vector maxs, Vector pas)
+Checks if the given pox is inside the PAS.
+Returns `true` if it is.

 # Unfinished Modules

 ####